Causes

 When you flex your knee, the semimembranosus tendon supports the superficial MCL and POL, while the vastus medialis muscle of the quadriceps support the superficial MCL when you extend your knee.
 How much these supports can help minimize your risk of sustaining a MCL injury would depend on how well-trained you are.

 A team of researchers, led by Dr. Milford Marchant, Jr., from Duke University, published a review that mentioned that there is a “wide variation” of how the ligament fibers reinforce the knee joint.
-This may explain some people with “good muscular support” can continue to perform after an injury and “well-trained athletes” can still “endure higher stressors” at the knee without getting a MCL injury.
+This may explain some people with “good muscular support” can continue to perform after an injury and “well-trained athletes” can still “endure higher stressors” at the knee without getting an MCL injury.

 MCL injury cannot be fully understood without considering the posteromedial corner since they share the anatomy and movement of the superficial MCL.
 Marchant, Jr. et al. speculated that the posteromedial corner injuries are studied less because it is usually grouped with MCL injuries.
 Parts of the posteromedial corner include the POL, semimembranosus tendon, oblique popliteal ligament, and posterior horn of the medial meniscus.